 Main Content Area

-What a wonderful time we researchers live in when it is relatively easy to get data, sometimes in real-time, that allows us to know so many details about what our customers are doing.
+We live in a time when it is relatively easy to obtain data, sometimes in real-time, that allows us to know many details about what customers are doing.
 My beef is not with this technology nor the skills to use it in managing a company’s marketing activities.
-Instead, my beef is that even though this information helps us understand what customers did/are doing, it does not tell us why they did it or what they will do in the future.
-For those things, we need to get inside customers' heads.
+Instead, my beef is that, even though this information helps us understand what customers did or are doing, it does not tell us why they did it or what they will do in the future.
+For those things, we need to get inside customers' heads and hearts.
 My fear is that too many researchers either do not understand this or minimize its importance.

-For example, if you manage a website, you probably know from your analytics that during a certain period, some number of customers visited certain pages, spent a certain amount of time on a page, and a certain percentage of them bought something.
+For example, if you manage an e-commerce website, you probably have information from your analytics about the number of customers who visited certain pages, how much time was spent on a page, and the percentage of them who bought something.
 But, what you do not know is how many of them intend to shop there again in a certain period of time.
 You do not know why some shoppers left the site without buying anything.
-Further, do not know why some part of the market has heard of your site but has decided it is not worth visiting.
+Further, you do not know why some part of the market is aware of your site but has decided it is not worth visiting.
 There are thousands of other important questions you could ask but behavioral data can not provide the answers.
-Instead, you need to get inside your shoppers’ heads.
+Instead, you need to get inside your shoppers’ heads and hearts.